HiddenMachine3/YogaPoseHelper/README.md

 # YogaPoseHelper

-A Project that aims to help self learners practice yoga efficiently.
+The Project that aims to help self learners practice yoga efficiently.

 Made using mediapipe and matplotlib